m0javad/Improved-Discrete-Laying-Chicken-Algorithm/README.md

 benchmark datasets with three different evaluation metrics.
 The experimental results demonstrate the proposed algorithm's effectiveness compared to the existing one.

+<p> Complete clear code will be shared after the publication of the article</p>